SudeepthaG/tech-portfolio/docs/about.md

 Worked on maintaining the inventory and improving customer experience at USC Bookstores

 ### Suntek Corp - IOT Programmer Intern
-Technologies used: Embedded C
+- Technologies used: Embedded C
-Work involved:
 - Designed an IoT device to automatically clean, heat, and check water levels and feed fish in 1000 sq ft aquarium.
 - Automated aquarium maintenance and eliminated regular human effort, thereby helped to save 6 hours per week.